 Patients turn to dermal fillers for a variety of skin and aging concerns.
-There is a direct and indirect approach to using fillers.
+There is a direct and indirect approaches to using fillers.
 The direct approach helps to treat lines and areas that you can see.
 This is ideal for patients who want to see results instantly.
-Examples of this would be lip injections or cheek filler that you can see right away.
+Examples of this would be lip injections or cheek fillers that you can see right away.

 The other approach to fillers is indirect.
 This approach can be equally (or more) effective in bringing more structure and support to your face as the fillers work to lift the tissue along the jaw or cheekbones.
 In addition to cosmetic uses, dermal filler can also be used to reduce scarring.